RooVetGit/Roo-Code-Docs/docs/features/shell-integration.md

 5.  **Verify:**
     Open a new Fish terminal in VS Code.
 The shell integration features (like command decorations, better command history navigation, etc.) should now be active.
 You can test basic functionality by running simple commands like `echo "Hello from integrated Fish!"`. <img src="/img/shell-integration/shell-integration-8.png" alt="Fish Cygwin Integration Example" width="600" />

-This setup works reliably on my Windows system using Cygwin, Fish, and Starship prompt.
-Hope this helps others with similar configurations!
+This setup works reliably on Windows systems using Cygwin, Fish, and the Starship prompt, and should assist users with similar configurations.

 ### Shell Integration Failures After VSCode 1.98